 The College Police Department is responsible for providing public safety, law enforcement and crime prevention services.
 Its mission is to maintain peace and order and a safe learning environment throughout our District.
 It is also responsible for administering the campus parking program, lost and found and the building security program.

+For information and general assistance, call 619-388-3461.
 For police assistance, call 619-388-6405.
 Emergency services are provided 24 hours a day 7 days a week.
 Learn more about College Police at: http://police.sdccd.edu.